vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Arithmetic/Arithmetic-State-Machine-typ.md

 This approach is taken in order to avoid computing divisions by $p$.

-Also note that there arise three possible computation scenarios:
+Also, note that there arise three possible computation scenarios:

 1. $\text{EQ}_0$ is activated while the rest are deactivated.
 2. $\text{EQ}_1$, $\text{EQ}_3$, and $\text{EQ}_4$ are activated while $\text{EQ}_0$ and $\text{EQ}_2$ are deactivated.